 - Savings or investments

-Applicants must provide bank statements, pension award letters, and other supporting documents.
-Private health insurance is also required as part of the application.
+Applicants must provide bank statements, pension award letters, and other supporting documents to prove this income.

 Where are the best places to retire in Spain?